grnet/archipelago/docs/admin-guide.rst

 ***************************

 The ``vlmc`` tool provides a way to interact with Archipelago volumes.
-It is meant to be used by the ganeti extstorage scripts, but also directly from the administrator to take actions on volumes.
+It is meant to be used by the Ganeti ExtStorage scripts, but also directly from the administrator to take actions on volumes.

 Usage: